flokk.

 Dublin Castle

 Start the trip with a guided tour of Dublin Castle, which has been at the center of Irish history for over 800 years.
-Kids love the State Apartments and the underground Viking excavations visible bene
+Kids love the State Apartments and the underground Viking excavations visible beneath the complex.

 culture